01 of 15

 Living rooms require a lot of different light sources, but there's no rule saying they all have to match.
 Notice in this room by SFA Design that the chandelier and sconces are very classic, but the table lamps are modern.
 Mixing old and new is a great way to give a room a real sense of character and personality, so don't be afraid to mix styles and eras.Continue to 11 of 15 below.

 Hang a Statement Fixture

 Living rooms with high ceilings can be difficult to decorate and to light.
 In order to make the most of the high ceiling consider a large central fixture in a take-notice style.
-The key to hanging fixtures in rooms with high ceilings is to make sure they drop down from the ceiling so that they still feel like they're part of the room and you don't have to strain your neck to look up and see them.
-The sputnik chandelier in this living room by Robert Dana Design is large enough and low... enough that it feels like a part of the seating area.Continue to 12 of 15 below.
+The key to hanging fixtures in rooms with high ceilings is to make sure they are low enough that they feel like they're part of the room and you don't have to strain your neck to look up and see them.
+The Sputnik chandelier in this living room by Robert Dana Design is large enough and low enough that it feels like a part of the seating area.Continue to 12 of 15 below.

 12 of 15

 Combing a light fixture with a ceiling fan can be a great way to maximize space and function.
 While ceiling fans are certainly not as popular as they once were, in warmer climates they are sometimes necessary.
 Rather than trying to overdo it and installing both overhead lights and fans, consider two-in-one options to maximize space.
 In this mid-century modern room, the old-fashioned ceiling fans fit right in.Continue to 13 of 15 below.

 Highlight architectural details with recessed or strip lighting.
 In this living room by K2 Design, the exquisite coffered ceilings are accentuated by accent lighting which calls attention to their beautiful details.Continue to 14 of 15 below.